DGretta/Music/modular/mordax_data_guide.md

 5. **🎛️ Precision CV:** Generate exact voltages for calibration and control
 6. **📈 Learning Tool:** Understand how different modules affect your signals
 7. **🧪 Experimentation:** Test ideas and see results immediately
-8. **🔬 Phase 2 Analysis:** Visualize and understand organic, chaos, and pattern generation in real-time
+8. **🔬 Advanced Analysis:** Visualize and understand organic, chaos, and pattern generation in real-time

 ---